dmacdonald750/no-framework-tutorial/pages/03-error-handler.md

 throw new \Exception;

 ```

-You should now see a error page with the line highlighted where you throw the exception.
-If not, go back and debug until you get it working.
 Now would also be a good time for another commit.

 [<< previous](02-composer.md) | [next >>](04-http.md)